ballerina-platform/ballerina-dev-website/learn/getting-started/working-with-data/using-query-expressions-to-manipulate-data.md

 In this tutorial, you will be writing queries to filter, sort, and join with other data sets and produce new data sets.

-1. Creating a new Ballerina project
+1. Creating a new Ballerina project.
-2. Defining the Covid dataset to be processed
+2. Defining the Covid dataset to be processed.
-3. Finding all countries which have more than 10,000,000 Covid cases
+3. Finding all countries which have more than 10,000,000 Covid cases.
-4. Finding the top three countries by the number of reported Covid cases
+4. Finding the top three countries by the number of reported Covid cases.
-5. Joining the table with an array to find the number of recovered patients
+5. Joining the table with an array to find the number of recovered patients.
-6. Finding any discrepancies in reported Covid dataset while maintaining intermediate states
+6. Finding any discrepancies in reported Covid dataset while maintaining intermediate states.

 ## Prerequisite